blacklabel/highcharts-fundamentals/highcharts-api/highcharts-stock/README.md

-# Highcharts Stock exercises
+# Highcharts Stock Exercises

-Description...
+This folder will contain tasks that explain the Highcharts Stock module.
+They will be placed here in the near future.